7 Things You Need to Know Before You Go to The Caribbean

 There is nothing worse than arriving in a country with cash in hand and then realizing that you cannot use that money because it's the wrong currency.
 If you find yourself in that position, you may end up trying to get it converted at a high exchange rate making you lose more money than you needed to.

-Instead, we recommend that any cash that you bring you convert before you travel and that you check the local currencies to see what is accepted.
-Most of your payments can usually be done via card transactions, however, it is always a good idea to have a little bit of cash for tips and other services.
+Instead, we recommend that any cash you bring you convert before you travel and that you check the local currencies and see what payment methods are accepted.
+Most of your payments can usually be made via card transactions, however, it is always a good idea to have a little bit of cash for tips and other services.

 Knowing how much to bring in cash can usually be determined by examining what you want to do, how much you tip, and how much things cost in the local area.